HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 - Include appropriate error handling in your scripts, especially if they have external dependencies.
 - Use the `abort_container` function to stop container startup if your script detects a critical failure that requires immediate attention.

-### Using abort_container for critical failures
+### Using the `abort_container` function for critical failures

-Starting with CF232, custom scripts can use the `abort_container` function to immediately stop container startup when a critical failure is detected.
-This is useful when your script identifies a condition that makes it unsafe or impossible to continue, such as missing required configuration, unavailable external dependencies, or failed validation checks.
+Starting with CF232, custom scripts can use the `abort_container` function to stop container startup when a critical failure is detected.
+This function is useful when your script identifies a condition that makes continued operation unsafe or impossible, such as missing required configuration, unavailable external dependencies, or failed validation checks.

-#### When to use abort_container

 Use `abort_container` in situations where:

-- Required configuration files or environment variables are missing
+- Required configuration files or environment variables are missing.
-- Essential external services (databases, APIs) are unreachable
+- Essential external services (databases, APIs) are unreachable.
-- Critical validation checks fail
+- Critical validation checks fail.
-- Required resources or permissions are not available
+- Required resources or permissions are not available.
-- Data integrity issues are detected that would prevent normal operation
+- Data integrity issues are detected that would prevent normal operation.

 #### Syntax